-- Keeping clear detailed up to date written records of concerns about children and young people.
-This includes a chronology. - Ensuring all records are kept securely on CPOMS/My Concern, or any paper copies are kept in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers. - Ensuring all records are clear, factual and jargon free. - Ensure that actions are followed up and recorded on appropriate systems. - Ensure that referrals sent from school, and received from external agencies, are stored as part of the chronology. - Ensure that the actions of multi-agency individuals are recorded and monitored. - Reviewing agreed actions and ensuring actions are upheld.
+- Keeping clear detailed up to date written records of concerns about children and young people on My Concern or CPOMS. - Ensuring all records are kept secure on the online system and any paper files are stored in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers, in line with current Local Authority guidance. - Ensuring all records are clear, factual and jargon free.